-The Audit Committee has direct oversight of all compliance matters having to do with financial matters, Securities and Exchange Commission reporting and auditing.
-Additionally, it is the Audit Committee's duty to review annually the Audit Committee Charter and the company's Code of Business Conduct, Ethics and Corporate Governance for adequacy and recommend any changes to the Board.
+The Audit Committee has direct oversight of all compliance related to financial matters, Securities and Exchange Commission reporting and auditing.
+Additionally, it is the Audit Committee's duty to review annually the Audit Committee Charter and recommend any changes to the Board.

 The Audit Committee is appointed by the Board to assist the Board in its oversight function by monitoring, among other things, the integrity of the company's financial statements, the company's financial reporting process and the independence and performance of the independent registered public accounting firm.
 It is the responsibility of executive management of the company to prepare financial statements in accordance with generally accepted accounting principles and of the company's independent registered public accounting firm to audit those financial statements.
-The Audit Committee has the sole authority and responsibility to select, appoint, evaluate, compensate and retain, approve significant non-audit services, confirm the independence of the independent registered public accounting firm and, where appropriate, replace the independent registered public accounting firm.
+The Audit Committee has the sole authority and responsibility to select, appoint, evaluate, compensate and retain, approve significant non-audit services, confirm the independence of the independent registered public accounting firm.
 Additionally, the Audit Committee determines the extent of funding that the company must provide to it.

 Management is responsible for the company's internal controls and the financial reporting process.
-The independent registered public accounting firm is responsible for performing an independent audit of the company's consolidated financial statements in accordance with auditing standards generally accepted in the United States and to issue a report thereon.
+The independent registered public accounting firm is responsible for performing an independent audit of the company's consolidated financial statements and internal control over financial reporting in accordance with standards of the Public Company Accounting Oversight Board (United States) and to issue a report thereon.
 The Audit Committee's responsibility is to monitor and oversee these processes.